Standards

 ). - Configuration variables must document the default value, if any.

-- Configuration variables must document the accepted value types (see Configuration variables details).
+- Configuration variables must document the accepted value types (see configuration variables details).

 - For configuration variables that accept multiple types, separate the types with a comma (i.e.